tsteinholz/Last-Stand-Engine/API/README.md

 #API
-This directory is for building the API.
+This directory is for building the API with doxygen.